What is Accessible Technology vs Assistive Technology?

 - Purchasing: Follow the purchasing process to purchase your product.
 When ITS signs off on the requisition in ctcLink, Purchasing will assume accessibility of the product has been verified.
 The bookstore also assumes accessibility has been vetted when they receive textbook requests from departments.

 You can download these steps for you to keep at your desk.

 Submit a VPAT

 Please fill out the VPAT Submission Form to submit VPATs or other accessibility documents.
 If the VPAT is online please submit the link in the last question of the form.
-After submission, the Accessible Technology committee and ITS will review to provide feedback.
+After submission, the Accessible Technology Program Manager and ITS will review to provide feedback.

-First, we may still purchase with contractual language which ensures future upgrades or versions must be accessible.
-Second, create an accommodation plan.
-Our goal is by 2022 to be a fully accessible technological campus.
-So there will come a time we will not purchase technology that doesn’t meet our accessibility standards.
+We may still authorize the purchase with contractual language which ensures future upgrades or versions must be accessible.
+Our goal is to be a fully technologically accessible campus, so there will come a time when we will not purchase technology that doesn’t meet our accessibility standards.
 Start talking to vendors and publishers now.